lina-l-hu/FulhausBETechAssessment/README.md

 ### `yarn start`

-Runs the server in the development mode at [http://localhost:8000](http://localhost:8000).
+to start the server in the development mode at [http://localhost:8000](http://localhost:8000).

 ## File Structure